click titles go directly to topics

 interviews Jesus: The world against the spirit

-The broad-minded, ecumenical world would like to assert that any God is essentially on a par with any other.
+The broad-minded, ecumenical world would like to assert that any god is essentially on a par with any other.
 They declare that there are many paths and they all eventually lead us to the sublime higher One.
 Today, I am a Christian believer, but was not always so.
-Disillusioned by religion, sensing its superficiality, the hypocrisies, and lacking any proof in the God of the Bible I went on searching and doubting, and trusting that I was good enough not to fall into condemnation in if and when I came face to face with my Creator.
+Disillusioned by religion, sensing its superficiality, the hypocrisies, and lacking any proof in the God of the Bible I went on searching and doubting, and trusting that I was good enough not to fall into condemnation if and when I came face to face with my Creator.
 I had heard the term "Good News" referring the Gospel of the Messiah Yeshua (Jesus).
 But my experience in Christianity was valued only in a sentimental way.
 I had memories of church experiences with my family in youth.
-During these days I yearned to touch and experience something that was real, powerful and persuasive.
+During these days I would have welcomed the experience of something that was real, powerful and persuasive.
 This, I believe, is exactly where so many seeking people are at today.
 Hopeful, wanting to believe, but without proof that God is real or reachable.
 My religious experience offered no proof of God's reality.
-Any Gospel expressed as the Power of God able to transform human life, was outside of my religious experience.
+I never was taught that any Gospel must be expressed as the Power of God and able to transform human life!

 Religions of the world may vary in name and beliefs but all seek to establish a worldly kingdom.
-They aspire to have a launching pad to promulgate those beliefs and in many cases, beliefs that are contrary to the Gospel.
+They aspire to have a launching pad to promulgate those beliefs, even beliefs that are contrary to the Gospel.
 Christian religions sects, including, Catholicism, LDS Mormonism, Jehovah's Witnesses, and most of the protestant denominations distort the simple Gospel.
 They bring forth errant doctrines, formalism, and human authority.
+Roman Catholicism is notarious in having its traditions replacing Biblical Truth.
 (See the characteristics of Religion in book two; "The attributes of Religion."

 Understanding Home Fellowships